Edem2326/CIPHR-FISH/README.md

 6. The output table (predictors and 10 unques classes)is exported into a seperate output folder in the directory.
 7. Down the Classifiication learner from the Machine Learning and Deep Learning Toolkit for MATLAB App
 8. Upload the data and,train your SVM model generated from your reference dataset.
-Used the Bayesian Opimization over 30 iteration with 5 corss validation. or use this classifier here"
+Used the Bayesian Opimization over 30 iteration with 5 corss validation or use this classifier here:
 [run_train_model.m](/run_train_model.m) - A function for generating the model
 10. The model will be exported in your output directory your training model as a `trainedModel.mat` file.
 -----------------------------------------------------------------------